captbaritone/jordaneldredge.com/_posts/2016-11-11-functional-javascript-learn-by-refactoring.md

     var titleCase = flow([words, capifyWords, join]);

+Notice how our `word()` and `join()` functions can now be defined without any variable names, which makes them even more generic and declarative.
+With functional programming we can focus on _what_ we're doing rather than _how_ we're doing it.

 ## capifyWords is just a method call!

 Since `capifyWords` is really just calling `.map()`, which is a method, with